paulmiggiels/EasyStepper/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see [license.txt](license.txt) for details.

 ## Acknowledgements
 This library is loosely based on the [CheapStepper library](https://github.com/tyhenry/CheapStepper)